 \section{Introduction}

-Solid-state photo-detectors like silicon photomultipliers (SiPMs) are playing an important role in the digitization of optical photons in medical imaging, life sciences, and high-energy physics.
+Solid-state photo-detectors like silicon photomultipliers (SiPMs) play an important role in digitizing optical photons in medical imaging, life sciences, and high-energy physics.
 The use of high-performance application-specific integrated circuits (ASICs) has been a key element for getting the best performance of SiPMs and has allowed their successful use in large detectors.
 Novel high-performance readout electronics need to be evaluated regarding their single-photon time resolution (SPTR) achievable with state-of-the-art analog SiPMs and scintillation materials.
-Weeroc has developed several multi-channel chips such as Liroc and Radioroc which allow the usage of compact photodetectors applied in several large experiments for time measurement.
-Some of the targeted applications are PET and LIDAR.
+Weeroc has developed several multi-channel chips such as Liroc and Radioroc, which allow the usage of compact photo-detectors applied in several large experiments for timing measurements.
+Some of the targeted applications are Positron Emission Tomography (PET) and Light Detection and Ranging (LIDAR).
 For both applications, the ASICs are required to have a high intrinsic timing performance in order to optimize the overall timing performance of the detection system incorporating the ASICs.
-The analog performance of each chip is the key element, which is required to have sufficient bandwidth accommodating the SiPM's fast signal component, low noise for reducing the signal jitter, and reasonable power consumption in order to comply with the power budget in a multi-channel detection system.
+The analog performance of each chip is the key element, which is required to have sufficient bandwidth (in the order of 1 GHz) accommodating the SiPM's fast signal components, low noise to reduce the signal jitter, and reasonable power consumption in order to comply with the power budget in a multi-channel detection system.

-LIDAR is a laser imaging method used to create high-resolution three-dimensional representations of scanned surfaces or to determine distances to objects by targeting an object or a surface with a laser and measuring the two-way travel time of a laser light pulse.
-For instance, the space industry uses LIDAR to scan planet surfaces before landing missions, measure distances between spacecraft, and for many other applications.
+LIDAR is a laser imaging method used to create high-resolution three-dimensional representations of scanned surfaces or to determine distances to objects by measuring the two-way travel time of a laser light pulse.
+For instance, the space industry uses LIDAR to scan planet surfaces before landing missions, distances between spacecrafts, and for many other applications.
 Having the most sensitive detector is critical to measure long distances, particularly in space applications.
 The development of readout ASICs for SiPM-based LIDAR is relatively new and Liroc is one of the first products available on the market.
 It should be mentioned that other ASICs such as TOFLAR \cite{TOFLAR} for similar applications are expected to be available on the market later.